tinygo-org/drivers/netdev/README.md

 The Config structure is netdev-specific; consult the netdev package for Config details.
 In this case, the WiFi credentials are passed.

-### Step 2: Hook the netdev into the "net" package
+### Step 2: Hook the netdev into the net package

-Tell the "net" package to use the netdev.
+Tell the net package to use the netdev by calling netdev.Use().
 Continuing with the wifinina example:

 ```
 import "tinygo.org/x/drivers/netdev"